vedph/cadmus-shell/README.md

 Quick Docker image build:

 1. `npm run build-all`
-2. `ng build --prod`
+2. `ng build`
-3. `docker build . -t vedph2020/cadmus-shell:2.0.0 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:2.0.1 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+- 2022-01-16: added `ChronotopesPart` to `cadmus-part-general-ui` and `cadmus-part-general-pg`.
+Image: 2.0.1.
 - 2022-01-04: added `MetadataPart` to `cadmus-part-general-ui` and `cadmus-part-general-pg`.
 Removed physical size from `cadmus-ui` (now moved to bricks), increasing `cadmus-ui` version to 2.0.0.
 - 2021-12-20: upgraded Angular and fixed ID passed via `getItemLayerInfo` in state library.
 - 2021-12-18: recreated an Angular 13.0.4 workspace and moved old shell libraries into it while refactoring: